muratk5n/thirdwave/en/README.md

 ---

-Outers are feverishly trying to peel off some inners to have them join their side.
+Outers are feverishly trying to peel off some inners to entice them to join their side.

 ---